WOR Radio Network

 The WOR Radio Network was a slate of nationally syndicated radio programming produced and distributed by flagship radio station WOR in New York City.
 The programming was primarily general interest commercial talk; only one non-talk program had ever been carried on the network, WAER's "Big Bands, Ballads and Blues".

 Following the sale of WOR to Clear Channel Communications in 2012, most of the remaining programming on the WOR Radio Network migrated to Radio America.

 Schedule

 The WOR Radio Network operated two separate feeds, WOR-1 and WOR-2.
 WOR-2 ceased in the late 2000s due to a lack of overlapping programming.
-The schedule of live feeds, as of September 2012:
+The schedule of live feeds, as of September 2012 (all times Eastern):